Who We Are

 Livy Bulger hails from Southern Maine and first fell in love with Vermont in 2008 when she came to UVM to study environmental studies and food systems.
 While at UVM, Livy discovered that good food was a central tie to all people, cultures, and lifestyles and knew it would be what would drive her life's work.
 Livy has seven seasons of organic vegetable farming under her belt, as well as experience starting a Farm to School program and connecting low income communities with locally produced foods.
 Most recently, Livy lived and worked in Portland Maine with New American farmers interested in pursuing agricultural livelihoods.
 In her free time, Livy loves canning and preserving, jumping into oceans and lakes, and traveling.
-Livy lives in Richmond.
+Livy lives in Hinesburg with her partner Nick.

 Betsy Rosenbluth | VT FEED Project Director

 After a brief stint working in aquaculture on the Red Sea, Betsy realized that policy and governance issues were more of a calling than cultivating shrimp.
 She spent a decade with the City of Burlington directing its sustainable city initiative, neighborhood programs, and waterfront development.
 Betsy helped launch the Burlington School Food Project and Burlington’s Sustainable Schools Project.
 With VT FEED, she helped draft and pass Vermont’s first farm to school bill.
 Betsy also served as Director of Projects for the Orton Family Foundation overseeing community planning projects, evaluation, and capacity building in towns throughout New England and the Rocky Mountain West.